jodaelliott/Quantum-Espresso-Introduction/gettingStartedOnScarf.md

     #!/bin/bash

-This is the [shebang] (https://en.wikipedia.org/wiki/Shebang_(Unix)) and tells the computer how to exectue the script.
+This is the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) and tells the computer how to exectue the script.
 In this case we are asking for <code>/bin/bash</code>

 In the next few lines we will see the commands that provide instructions to the SLURM job scheduler.
 These lines all start with the command <code>#SBATCH</code>

     #SBATCH -p scarf

 The <code>-p</code> option instructs the scheduler on the queue/partitiono we should submit to.
-There is a [list of available partitions] (https://www.scarf.rl.ac.uk/jobs.html#choosing-a-sub-section-of-the-cluster) on the SCARF help pages.
-For Diamond we will mostly be performing small tests in the the <code>devel</code> partition and running calculations in the <code>scarf</code> partition.
+There is a [list of available partitions](https://www.scarf.rl.ac.uk/jobs.html#choosing-a-sub-section-of-the-cluster) on the SCARF help pages.
+For our work at Diamond we will mostly be performing small tests in the the <code>devel</code> partition and running calculations in the <code>scarf</code> partition.

     #SBATCH -C amd